Egypt tightens visa rules due to security concerns

 Egypt in July detained four U.S. nationals for taking pictures in the Suez Canal area and an Italian for taking pictures of a military building in Cairo.

-The chairman of Egypt's Tourism Authority, Amr El-Ezaby, told state news agency MENA on Friday the decision would "harm the flow of tourism to Egypt ... and is not understood and its purpose is also not understood".
+The chairman of Egypt's Tourism Authority, Amr El-Ezaby, told state news agency MENA Friday the decision would "harm the flow of tourism to Egypt ... and is not understood and its purpose is also not understood."

 Tourism, a main pillar of the Egyptian economy, was hit hard after the uprising that toppled President Hosni Mubarak in February but has been recovering slowly since then.

-The decision caused confusion among passengers at Cairo's International airport on Friday, airport sources said.
+The decision caused confusion among passengers at Cairo's International airport Friday, airport sources said.

 "The government should have consulted with tourism and airline experts before issuing such a decision ... as tourism and airline companies depend on the ease of issuing entry visas," one airport source said.